 Pupils in Foundation Stage and Key Stage 1 also follow our Read Write Inc. Phonics program which supports them to write and edit simple sentences.

-From year 2 we follow the No-nonsense approach to learning spelling.
+From year 3 we follow Spelling Shed to support the teaching of spelling.
 This involves daily lessons where children learn both the statutory spellings for their year group as well as common spelling patterns.
 Children have the opportunity to explore where words come from and how they have been amended over time, as well as explore different methods of learning spellings.
 Each child in Key Stage 2 is given spellings to learn and has a spelling test the following week.
-This is supplemented by the use of Spelling Shed so that children can continue their learning at home.
+This is supplemented by the use of Spelling Shed App so that children can continue their learning at home.

 Foundation 2 and Year 1 are taught spelling predominantly through Read Write Inc. These spelling are then embedded in Talk 4 Writing lessons.

 Grammar and punctuation skills are essential building blocks in the development of effective writing.
 Knowledge and skills are taught explicitly through Talk 4 Writing in English lessons and linked to the genre being studied.
 Our English progression map ensures that skills are built upon in a systematic and rigorous manner.

 Handwriting is undertaken regularly through out school, in order to ensure correct letter formation and practice the prescribed joins, as well as increase legibility, neatness and fluency of speed.